oliversavio/oliversavio.github.io/_posts/2016-02-15-quick-and-dirty-reports-with-python.markdown

 lines = [line.rstrip('\n') for line in open(file_name)]
 {% endhighlight %}

-Since the x-axis of the scatter plot will contain timestamp values, the `lines` list which currently contains string values needs to be converted intos a list of timestamp values.
-My initial instinct was to use an explicit `for` loop, in an effort to speed up my script I came across python's built-in `map()` function and the concept of `List` comprehension which reduce the `for` loop overhead when the loop body is relatively simple, check [here][Python-optimization] for more details.
+Since the x-axis of the scatter plot will contain timestamp values, the `lines` list which currently contains string values needs to be converted into a list of timestamp values.
+My initial instinct was to use an explicit `for` loop.
+In an effort to speed up my script I came across python's built-in `map()` function and the concept of `List` comprehension which reduce the `for` loop overhead when the loop body is relatively simple, check [here][Python-optimization] for more details.
 After a bit of benchmarking I settled on using the `List` comprehension method.

 {% highlight python %}
 dt_lst = [datetime.strptime(date_str, '%H:%M:%S') for date_str in lines]
 {% endhighlight %}

 ### Aggregating the datetime fields
-In this aggregation step the goal was to perform a group-by on the timestamps in order to calculate the number of request per second.
+In this aggregation step the goal was to perform a group-by on the timestamps in order to calculate the number of requests per second.
 To achieve this I used [`Numpy`][Numpy] which is a package for scientific computing and [`Pandas`][Pandas] which is a data analysis library.

 _Note: I could have probably achieved the same result using only `Pandas`._